David was appointed Queen's Counsel on 11 March 2019.

 Forthcoming cases in 2021 include trials for murder, historic sexual assault and conspiracy to supply class A drugs and firearms possession.

-Recent high-profile cases have included the successful defence of professional footballer Ched Evans in his rape trial and ex-professional boxer, Anthony Small for encouragement of terrorism.
+Recent high-profile cases have included the successful appeal of the so called 'match.com rapist', acquittals of professional footballer Ched Evans for rape and ex-professional boxer, Anthony Small for encouragement of terrorism.

 August 2018: At Cardiff Crown Court, after a second retrial, David's client was finally acquitted of a conspiracy to rob a jeweller with firearms.
 In a highly unusual set of facts, the prosecution argued that a series of messages between the defendant and an unidentified third party were evidence of an actual planned robbery, whereas the defence successfully persuaded the jury that they were nothing more than a fantasy discussion about a crime that was never intended.

 June 2018: David represented (alone) ex-professional boxing champion, Anthony Small, at his trial at the Old Bailey for the encouragement of terrorism contrary to section 1 Terrorism Act 2006 at the Old Bailey.
 After a four day trial and nearly 10 hours of deliberation the jury acquitted.
 See Asian Image and the Metro.

 May 2018: After a six-week duty evasion trial at Wood Green Crown Court, and after a successful submission of no case to answer on money laundering charges, the jury acquitted David's client of the main allegation.